 Rationale.
 In most of Alaska's smallest schools, very few students are enrolled in speech therapy, occupational therapy or physical therapy, and very few professionals are available to provide these services.
 The result is often the use of paraprofessional personnel to provide these services.
 One solution would be for a waiver of state laws to allow the supervision of these paraprofessionals by licensed professionals via virtual means.
-Adopted 2005 Sunset 2010
+Adopted 2005 (Sunsets Nov.
+2010)

-4.11 SCHOOL PEFORMANCE INCENTIVE PROGRAM
+4.11 SCHOOL PERFORMANCE INCENTIVE PROGRAM

-AASB has always endorsed the goals behind the state's School Performance Incentive Program.
+AASB has always endorsed the goals behind a school performance incentive program the state's School Performance Incentive Program.
 We continue to encourage schools and districts to engage all staff to strive for student academic growth and continued high performance.
-However, in light of serious concerns that the structure and funding limits of the current SPIP may actually create a disincentive for some schools, AASB urges the State to critically evaluate the program to determine its fairness and efficacy in supporting student achievement.
+AASB requests the State Board of Education & Early Development, in conjunction with AASB, to research, identify and evaluate school incentive programs that promote student achievement in a fair and productive manner.